 The World Economic Forum chose him as a "Global Leader of Tomorrow" in 2000.
 Espuelas was also named "Immigrant of the Day" by Immigration Daily.
 And the U.S. Hispanic IT Executive Council (HITEC) included Espuelas in its HITEC 100, the list of "Most Influential Hispanics and Rising Stars in Information Technology."

-Espuelas has been active in community development.
-He co-founded and was Chairman of the StarMedia Foundation.
-Working in alliance with the Inter-American Development Bank and Microsoft, the StarMedia Foundation funded and built more than 150 technology schools in some of the poorest neighborhoods of Brazil, Colombia, and Uruguay.
-He has also served on the corporate board of the Educational Broadcasting Corporation (owner of PBS flagship station Thirteen), as well as on the Board of Trustees of Connecticut College.
-Espuelas served on the Board of Directors of Parent Revolution, a non-profit public school advocacy group working to drive education reform across the nation.
-He also served on the Board of Trustees of the Wesley School.
+Espuelas co-founded and was Chairman of the StarMedia Foundation.
+With the Inter-American Development Bank and Microsoft, the StarMedia Foundation funded technology schools in Brazil, Colombia, and Uruguay.
+He has also served on the Board of Directors of the Educational Broadcasting Corporation (owner of PBS flagship station Thirteen), as well as on the Board of Trustees of Connecticut College.
+He served on the Board of Directors of Parent Revolution, a non-profit public school advocacy group.
+He was also a member of the Board of Trustees of the Wesley School in Los Angeles.

 Espuelas received a B.A. in History with Distinction from Connecticut College.
 While he was a student at Conn, he worked as a copy-boy and features reporter for the New London Day newspaper.
 He served as Publisher & Editor-in-Chief of The College Voice Publishing Group, Connecticut College's student publications organization.